HaoZhangSid/petpals/project.md

 - (Optional) Support for finding local pet-friendly venues and events

 ### Recommendations
+- Generates recommendations for a specific **pet** owned by the logged-in user, suggesting other nearby pets as potential playmates.
-- Maximum of 10 recommendations at a time
+- Maximum of 10 recommendations at a time (configurable default).
 - Prioritized matching based on:
-  - Location proximity (within user-defined distance)
+  - **Owner location proximity** (within owner's defined distance in their profile: `max_recommendation_radius_km`).
-  - Pet compatibility (e.g., similar type/size, energy level, complementary personality traits)
+  - Pet compatibility (e.g., similar type/size, energy level, complementary personality traits) - *Future Enhancement*
-  - Owner interests and activity preferences
+  - Owner interests and activity preferences - *Future Enhancement*
-  - (Optional) Owner schedule availability
-- Option to accept (initiating connection request) or dismiss recommendations
-- Dismissed recommendations won't appear again for a defined period
+- Excludes the user's own pets and pets of users they might already be connected with or blocked by - *Refinement Needed*
+- API endpoint likely `GET /api/v1/pets/{petId}/recommendations`.

 ### Connections
 - Send connection requests (e.g., initiated from recommendations or user profiles)